t3-oss/create-t3-app/www/src/pages/en/usage/env-variables.md

 const dbUrl = env.DATABASE_URL;
 ```

-## .env-example
+## .env.example

-Since the default `.env` file is not committed to version control, we have also included a `.env-example` file, in which you can optionally keep a copy of your `.env` file with any secrets removed.
+Since the default `.env` file is not committed to version control, we have also included a `.env.example` file, in which you can optionally keep a copy of your `.env` file with any secrets removed.
 This is not required, but we recommend keeping the example up to date to make it as easy as possible for contributors to get started with their environment.

 ## Adding Environment Variables